How and where you report minister tax deductions usually depends on the minister's tax classification.

 See more on determining if a minister is an employee or not.

-If a minister is classified as an employee, they are limited to claiming their unreimbursed business expenses as an itemized deduction on Form 1040 Schedule A. These business expenses are only deductible if and at the point they exceed 2% of the minister's adjusted gross income (AGI).
+If a minister is classified as an employee, they USED TO BE limited to claiming their unreimbursed business expenses as an itemized deduction on Form 1040 Schedule A. Now with the latest tax reform...those employee deductions were done away with.

-Setting up an Accountable Reimbursement policy, is the best method for claiming and reimbursing professional or business expenses for ministers that are classified as employees.
+SO...setting up an Accountable Reimbursement policy, is the best and only method for claiming and reimbursing professional or business expenses for ministers that are classified as employees.

 If you have QuickBooks or are considering using it in the future, go ahead and purchase the QuickBooks for Churches and the How To Guide combo for a complete package on setting up and administering a payroll using QuickBooks.